dzulfaqorali196/Live-Cancer/article/why/govern-with-impact.md

 ## Shape the Future of Cancer Research

 CancerCoin’s governance isn’t just about voting—it’s about giving you a stake in curing cancer.
-With BIO tokens, you can influence which projects thrive, from lab trials to platform upgrades.
+With $CANCER, you can influence which projects thrive, from lab trials to platform upgrades.
 Solana’s transparent blockchain ensures every vote is secure and visible.
 Ready to govern the cure?
 Learn how to participate and make your voice heard.

 [Learn About Governance](/developers)